joejcollins/joejcollins.github.io/_posts/2019-08-10-validating-email-addresses.md

 ## Tests

-Developing the regex without tests is kind of implausible, so I'll use some supposedly valid and invalid emails from &lt;https: 02="" 06="" 2009="" blogs.msdn.microsoft.com="" email-address-test-cases="" testing123=""&gt;.&lt;/https:&gt;
+Developing the regex without tests is kind of implausible, so I'll use some supposedly valid and invalid emails from <https://blogs.msdn.microsoft.com/testing123/2009/02/06/email-address-test-cases/>.

 ```python
 class TestValid(unittest.TestCase):